datajoint/element-array-ephys/docs/src/concepts.md

 ## Element Architecture

-Each of the DataJoint Elements are a set of tables for common neuroinformatics modalities to organize, preprocess, and analyze data.
-Each node in the following diagram is either a table in the Element itself or a table that would be connected to the Element.
+Each of the DataJoint Elements creates a set of tables for common neuroscience data modalities to organize, preprocess, and analyze data.
+Each node in the following diagram is a table within the Element or a table connected to the Element.

 ![element-array-ephys diagram](https://raw.githubusercontent.com/datajoint/element-array-ephys/main/images/attached_array_ephys_element_acute.svg)